 Instructions

-- Place potatoes in a large pot, cover with cold water and bring just to a boil.
+- Pre-heat oven to 425°.
+Place potatoes in a large pot, cover with cold water and bring just to a boil.
 Turn heat down to gently simmer potatoes.
 Cook potatoes until tender when pierced with a sharp paring knife or a thin metal skewer.
 Drain potatoes, cool and refrigerate if making ahead.

 - If eating right away, chill so they are easier to slice.
 Slice crosswise into ½″ wedges.
 Lay potatoes flat on a foil-lined baked sheet.
 Drizzle potatoes with olive oil, then sprinkle with garlic, salt and pepper, then finish with cheese.